astitva3110/astitva3110/README.md

 <h1 align="center">Hi 👋, I'm Astitva Rai</h1>
-<h3 align="center"> Pursuing my Bachelor's degree in Computer Science and Engineering.
-I'm passionate about backend development, with a focus on Node.js and also learning Django.
-Always eager to learn and explore new technologies.
-Let's connect and collaborate on exciting projects! 🚀</h3>
+<h3 align="center">Completed my Bachelor's degree in Computer Science and Engineering (2025).
+Passionate about backend development with a focus on Node.js, and currently exploring Django and GenAI.
+Experienced in building secure authentication systems, customizable RAG pipelines, and agentic AI workflows.
+Always eager to learn, explore new technologies, and collaborate on exciting projects! 🚀</h3>

 <hr>